jakeharding/repo-health/README.md

 To stop using the virtualenv, run `deactivate`.
 To start using the virtualenv, run `workon <virtualenv name>`.
 From inside the virtualenv and in the project root folder, run `pip install requirements.txt` to install the deps from the file.
-Once successful, run `cd project` to change dir and `python manage.py migrate` to create the database and all the default tables.
+Once successful, run `cd project` to change dir and `python manage.py migrate`.
 Run `python manage.py runserver` to start the built in dev server, and navigate a browser to [http://localhost:8000](http://localhost:8000) to view the index page.

 ### Frontend configuration
 Frontend confuration is yet to be determined.

 #### Some common commands to help determine what python is being used
 - `which python` or `which python3`